Sri Lanka election: Opposition candidate Rajapaksa claims victory | DW | 17.11.2019

 Gotabaya Rajapaksa, who led the government's takedown of the Tamil Tigers a decade ago, has claimed victory in the country's presidential election.
 Despite outbursts of violence, election turnout was at a record high.

-Sri Lankan presidential candidate Gotabaya Rajapaksa of the Podujana Peramuna (People's) party on Sunday claimed victory over his main rival Sajith Premadasa of the National Democratic Front party.
+Sri Lankan presidential candidate Gotabaya Rajapaksa of the Podujana Peramuna (People's Front) party on Sunday claimed victory over his main rival Sajith Premadasa of the National Democratic Front party.

 A spokesperson for Rajapaksa claimed success for the former civil war-era defense secretary ahead of official results being announced following Saturday's presidential election.